natewatson999/node-virustotal/README.md

 The VirusTotal API has 2 tiers: free and premium.
 The free API has a limit of 4 calls per minute, or one every 15000 milliseconds.
 Consequently, node-virustotal uses a task queue internally.
 If you have the premium API, this will still work, however the premium-specific features may be buggy due to the lack of possibility of testing, and you may wish to adjust the time between API calls.

+All object schemas can be found in VirusTotal's developer documentation: https://developers.virustotal.com/v3.0/reference#groups .

 ## Old Versions

 VirusTotal has made some incompatible changes with their APIs as of verison 3.
 For this reason, this API has also had to change.
 The 3.0+ versions of this API are incompatible with the pre-3.0 releases.
 To minimize breakage and issues, there is a section of the API to directly use the pre-3.0 versions.
 The pre-3.0 sections will no longer be maintained but will not be removed.
 The documentation for the pre-3.0 versions can be found in RepoLinkHere/oldREADME.md.